Inventory Manager Options

 • If your FTP server is configured with an FTP root directory, it must match the root directory entered here.

-• If your FTP server is not configured with an FTP root directory, change the FTP root directory here to the root of the drive (for example, /root/).
+• If your FTP server is not configured with an FTP root directory, change the FTP root directory here to the root of the drive.

 • If you are using an FTP server on a remote system, use the Universal Naming Convention (UNC) when specifying the root directory path.
 The UNC convention uses two slashes // to indicate the name of the system, and one slash or backslash to indicate the path within the computer.